 The ReStor IOL

 This is the least common IOL implanted (approximately 1% of the time).
 It will correct the spherical error and will be multifocal (focus at distance, intermediate, and near).
 Although, it will not correct astigmatism.
 For this IOL to work, the eye must have no astigmatism and no diseases.
 The patient also needs to be very tolerant.
 As a result, this lens will give a patient good vision at distance, intermediate, and near.
 However, perfect vision at all three focal points is not likely.
 Glasses are usually not necessary with this lens.
-There is an extra cost of this IOL that most insurers do not cover.
+There is an extra cost for this IOL that most insurers do not cover.

 There are five choices of anesthesia: